2 men get 40 years each for Malta reporter’s car-bomb murder

-VALLETTA, Malta (AP) — A judge in Malta sentenced two brothers to 40 years in prison each after they abruptly reversed course and pleaded guilty Friday to the car-bomb murder of an anti-corruption journalist, which shocked Europe and triggered angry protests in Malta.
+VALLETTA, Malta (AP) — A judge in Malta sentenced two brothers to 40 years in prison each after they abruptly reversed course and pleaded guilty Friday to the car-bomb murder of an anti-corruption journalist, which had shocked Europe and triggered angry protests in Malta.

-Hours earlier at the start of the trial in a Valletta courthouse, George Degiorgio, 59, and Alfred Degiorgio, 57, had entered not-guilty pleas.

-They were charged with having set the bomb that blew up Daphne Caruana Galizia’s car as she drove near her home on Oct.
+Hours earlier, at the start of the trial in a Valletta courthouse, George Degiorgio, 59, and Alfred Degiorgio, 57, had entered not-guilty pleas over the death of Daphne Caruana Galizia in the blast as she drove near her home on Oct.
 16, 2017.

 Caruana Galizia investigated suspected corruption among political and business circles in the tiny European Union nation, which is a financial haven in the Mediterranean.

+One of her sons, Matthew Caruana Galizia, told reporters: “I’m relieved that they have been convicted and sentenced.
+Now it’s about the remaining cases,” he said, referring to prosecution of other defendants.

+But he said the five years it took to reach this stage of justice for his mother was “far too long.”

-The trial judge, Edwina Grima, retired to chambers after the change of plea before announcing the sentences a few hours later.
+The trial judge, Edwina Grima, retired to chambers after the change of plea before announcing the sentences an hour later.

+The two defendants were also ordered to pay 50,000 euros apiece from the money they received as a result of the crime as well as court costs.

-The brothers could have faced a maximum sentence of life imprisonment.
-As a European Union member, Malta doesn’t allow the death penalty.
+They could have faced a maximum sentence of life imprisonment.

 Prosecutors alleged that the brothers were hired by a top Maltese businessman with government ties.
 That businessman has been charged and will be tried separately.